The startpage is customised based on your choice, but institution-wide news items and content is always visible to everyone.

 You can change your choice at any point by clicking "Content filtered for" in the page header.

 If this dialogue doesn't disappear when you click the button, refresh the page and click the button again.
 We are investigating this problem.

 By choosing “I’m a guest”, you will only see institution-wide content.

 Learn more about adapted content

 A professor can always be appointed as an examiner in his/her field of study.
 A docent can be appointed as examiner in his/her subject area if they have supervised at least one doctoral student to a public thesis defence.
+The head of department requests the director of studies to appoint new examiners.
 According to the Higher Education Ordinance, unpaid docents or professors emerita/emeritus cannot be appointed as examiners as they do not meet the teaching criterion.
 The examiner assignment must be separate from the supervisor assignment.
 The current list of appointed examiners is available from the Faculty Office administrator.
 Each department also has a list of its examiners.

 Doctoral students must have access to a reference group.
 Normally, at least two of the supervisors and at least one additional scientifically qualified teacher unrelated to the doctoral student's thesis project (reference person) should be included in the reference group.
 The reference group must meet with the doctoral student at a formal meeting in connection with the follow-up of the individual study plan, i.e., at least once a year.

 The reference person should be someone for whom the PhD student has trust, and who the PhD student can choose, possibly with help from their supervisor.
 The reference person should not be involved with the PhD student's research activities.
 The reference person should be identified and registered for the PhD student well before the end of first year review.
 The reference person will be registered at the Department level by the department's Research education administrative group.